How to Remove Carpet Stains – Simple Tips and Hacks!

 How to Get Rid of Nail Polish Stain

 The best way to remove nail polish from carpeting is with nail polish remover.
-However, use as little as possible, cause this could affect the color of your carpet.
+However, use as little as possible, because this could affect the color of your carpet.

 Removing Milk Stains